ImranullahKhann/ezdeploy/README.md

 # ezdeploy

-ezdeploy is a portfolio-grade hosting platform for web services and static sites.
+ezdeploy is a hosting platform for web services and static sites.

 ## Repository layout